In a few seconds, this animation shows the rise and fall of reported Covid-19 cases across the United States over an entire year.

 The animation is based on county-level data collected by local governments and tracked by the Johns Hopkins University Center for Systems Science and Engineering.

-Data from Johns Hopkins University Center for Systems Science and Engineering each day from July 1, 2021 through January 13, 2022.
+Data from Johns Hopkins University Center for Systems Science and Engineering each day starting July 1, 2021 and ending July 5, 2022.
+This map uses 7-day averages in an effort to smooth out reporting fluctuations, though large backlogs can cause the appearance of spikes in counties or states.
 New cases that are missing or not assigned to a particular county are excluded.
 Due to reporting anomalies, new case counts are omitted for counties in Nebraska from Sept.
 25 to Oct.
 1, 2021.

 Correction: A previous version of the footnote misstated the year in which the animation ends.